AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 #### What is Android?

 Android is a mobile operating system maintained by Google.
-It's an open source project, which can be defined as:
+It's an open source project or **Open-source software (OSS)**, which can be defined as:

-_Open-source software (OSS) is computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
+_computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
 Open-source software may be developed in a collaborative public manner._ - https://opensource.com/resources/what-open-source

  In other words, [anyone can download the Android Operating System](https://source.android.com/source/index.html) and modify it!